Jitao-Hu/RandomPhoto/README.md

 # RandomPhoto

-This project creates an app for mobile that show random poto on the screen.
+This project creates an app for mobile that show random photo on the screen.

-Everytime the button is clicked,a random phto will be shown while the bakcground color will also change.
+Everytime the button is clicked,a random photo will be shown while the bakcground color will also change.

 _______________________________________________